Inventors-Way/LabBench.DeviceHost/README.md

 This format consists of a list of statements each terminated by a semicoloon ```;```.
 The ```[]``` notation means a part that is mandatory and must be specified for all commands, and the ```{}``` specifies a part that is only mandatory for certain types of systems or commands.

+**Please note, that currently the socket must be closed and reopened between each command sent to the DeviceHost.
+This is due to a [bug](https://github.com/Inventors-Way/LabBench.DeviceHost/issues/1) that will be fixed.**

 #### START Statement

 All commands must start with a START Statement of the form: